polkadot-developers/polkadot-docs/tutorials/interoperability/xcm-transfers/from-relaychain-to-parachain.md

     ws://localhost:8000
     ```

-You can connect these endpoints using the [Polkadot.js Apps](https://polkadot.js.org/apps/){target=\_blank} interface.
-Open two browser tabs and add the custom endpoint for each chain as shown below:
+Open two browser tabs and can connect these endpoints using the [Polkadot.js Apps](https://polkadot.js.org/apps/){target=\_blank} interface:

+a.
+Add the custom endpoint for each chain

+b.
+Click **Switch** to connect to the respective network

 ![](/images/tutorials/interoperability/xcm-transfers/from-relaychain-to-parachain/from-relaychain-to-parachain-01.webp)

-Click **Switch** to connect to the respective network.

 ## Procedure to Execute a Reserve-Backed Transfer